The Ultimate Gitleaks Guide

 JSON Format (Default):

-gitleaks detect --report-format json --report-path findings.json
+gitleaks git --report-format json --report-path findings.json

 CSV Format:

-gitleaks detect --report-format csv --report-path findings.csv
+gitleaks git --report-format csv --report-path findings.csv

 JUnit XML (for CI integration):

-gitleaks detect --report-format junit --report-path test-results.xml
+gitleaks git --report-format junit --report-path test-results.xml

 SARIF (Security Analysis Results Interchange Format):

-gitleaks detect --report-format sarif --report-path results.sarif
+gitleaks git --report-format sarif --report-path results.sarif

 Environment Variables